JanKruft/JanKruft/README.md

 # Hi there <img src="wink.gif" height="50px" width="50px" alt="wink">

+Im Jan Kruft a FullStack Developer from Germany.

 <!--
 **JanKruft/JanKruft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.